 The time evolution of the system can be simulated with molecular dynamics simulation.
 Forces are obtained through the QM, MM, or QM/MM calculations.
 The velocity Verlet algorithm(130) is used to integrate the equations of motion.
-In NVT simulations, temperature is controlled with a Berendsen or a Nose-Hoover thermostat(131).
+In NVT simulations, temperature is controlled with a Berendsen or a Nose-Hoover thermostat (131).
 The Nose-Hoover thermostat uses the chain coupling method with the chain length two.
 Both thermostats use a coupling parameter to indicate the strength of the bath coupling.
-The Nose- (for example, if we simulate a protein with 5000 atoms, then thermostat implementation uses the chain coupling method where the chain length is two; the coupling parameter $\tau$ , which governs an exponential decay of the system towards the desired temperature, is $\tau = (Q / N{df}k_BT_0)^{1/2}$ , where Q is the "mass" of the thermostat, $N{df}$ is the number of degrees of freedom of the system being simulated (e.g., if we simulate a proteon with 5000 stoms, then $N{df}$ is 15000), $k{B}$ is the Boltzmann constant, and $T{0}$ is the target temperature.
-The smaller is $\tau$ , the stronger is the coupling, and the faster is the target temperature reached.
+The Nose- (for example, if we simulate a protein with 5000 atoms, then thermostat implementation uses the chain coupling method where the chain length is two; the coupling parameter τ , which governs an exponential decay of the system towards the desired temperature, is $\tau = (Q / N{df}k_BT_0)^{1/2}$, where Q is the "mass" of the thermostat, $N{\rm df}$ is the number of degrees of freedom of the system being simulated (e.g., if we simulate a proteon with 5000 stoms, then N{df} is 15000), k{B} is the Boltzmann constant, and T{0} is the target temperature.
+The smaller is τ , the stronger is the coupling, and the faster is the target temperature reached.
 The temperature can be set to a constant, or it can be changed according to a ramp with a constant slope for annealing simulations.
 Initial temperatures can be assigned via a random (Gaussian) distribution of speed for individual atoms.
 Water molecules can be constrained to be rigid molecules; the bond distances can be set to the values of the commonly used TIP3P(132) or SPC(133) water models.
 Constraints on bond distance are implemented with the RATTLE algorithm (134).
 In addition, other bonds with hydrogen can be constrained to the initial distance.
-We offer the flexibility that one can impose constraints on bonds with both

-QM and MM non-water hydrogen or only on bonds with MM non-water hydrogen (so that the QM hydrogen are not affected by the constraints).
+We offer the flexibility that one can impose constraints on bonds with both QM and MM non-water hydrogen or only on bonds with MM non-water hydrogen (so that the QM hydrogen are not affected by the constraints).
 For adaptive-partitioning dynamics, the use of constraints only on MM hydrogen but not on QM hydrogen is not recommended, because it may cause numerical instability.

 Periodic conditions with cubic boxes can be used in dynamics simulations.
 The box lengths in all three dimensions can be input directly by user or can be assigned by the program based on the atomic coordinates of the initial configuration.
 Because we cannot add infinite number of background point charges in the embedded-QM calculations, the embedded-QM calculations are carried on without periodic conditions - the system is translated such that the PS is always at the center of the primary cell, and the embedded-QM calculations are done with all MM point charges of the primary cell (unless cut-off has been used to limited the number of MM point charges in the embedded-QM calculations).
+In our implementation in QMMM, the subtractive definition of QM/MM energy is adopted.
+Thus, we view the difference between the QM and MM energies for the capped primary system (CPS) as a correction to the MM energy of the entire system.
+This means that the QM and MM calculations on the CPS must be consistent with each other in terms of periodic boundary conditions, but they do not have to the same as the MM calculations of the entire system in this regard.
+As a result, the CPS calculations do not use periodic boundary conditions (because the embedded QM calculations are based on a cluster model).
+The MM calculations for the entire system can be with either minimum image or Ewald sum.